 Graphic Design coursework: Due to being computer-based, graphic design classes generally do not have a significant amount of materials or supplies required for its courses.
 Students in this discipline do tend to need a portable or flash drive, and several pieces of 15x20 mat board, which is sold for less than $3.00/sheet at the RMU book store.
 Some upper-level courses require textbooks or have printing costs associated with using 3rd party printing companies for specialty projects.
 All Media Arts students, including graphic design students, are allocated 500 free color prints on the departmental color laser printers, which handle up to 12"x18" paper/light cardstock.

-Web Design coursework: Students in this concentration take a significant number of graphic design courses making the abovementioned paragraph applicable to web design students.
-Web students should plan on buying a portable hard drive sometime during their sophomore year.
+Interaction Design coursework: Students in this concentration take a significant number of graphic design courses making the abovementioned paragraph applicable to interaction design students.
+Students should plan on buying a portable hard drive sometime during their sophomore year.

 TV/Video Production coursework: Students in this concentration can expect to buy a few textbooks, mostly for the history courses.
 Beginning with the first introductory production course (ARTM2410), students are required to purchase a portable hard drive.
 The Academic Media center (AMC) checks out DVC-Pro and HD video cameras to students (P2 and SD cards) for 24 hours or over the weekend.
 Students are required to purchase their own SD cards.
 The AMC also checks out all lighting kits, tripods, and cable/cords necessary for field production.